 Other on Campus Employment

-Sometimes, a college education is not ENOUGH!
-An internship is a wonderful opportunity for individuals to gain skills and knowledge about organizations of interest.
-Internships are designed to help students develop work experience that is closely correlated with their course of study.
+An internship is a wonderful opportunity for individuals to gain skills and knowledge about organizations and job sectors of interest.
+Further, internships make you much more marketable to employers looking to hire full-time employees, as they are designed to help students develop work experience that is closely correlated with their course of study.
 Great deals of employers seek and recruit candidates who have some degree of experience relating to a particular job.
-Hands-on training definitely prepares students for the “real world.”
-In addition, internships are a stepping stone for obtaining your DREAM JOB!
 College graduation can be scary and not having appropriate skills and experience can be even more frightening.

-If you are looking for and internship position you can Log into Statesmen Connect to view the current internship opportunities that are post with our office.
-We have provided a few links targeting internships in the “Helpful Links” tab above to assist you in your search.
+If you are looking for an internship position, you can log into Statesmen Connect to view the current internship opportunities posted.
+Additionally, we have provided a few links targeting internships in the “Helpful Links” tab above to assist you in your search.
 You may also stop by our office to inquire about additional internship opportunities, and discuss how to get started with your search.